JerJohn15/stock-quotes-and-recco/README.md

 - Removed some of the routing paths in 'Routes.js'.
 - Removed 'register' button from **Login** file.

+To view screenshot of passing tests go [here](http://s11.postimg.org/6vhiszr8z/selenium_tests_v2_2.png).

 **Note:** I've kept the TDD tests just for those who want to see them.
 Will probably remove them in a future release.

 Regarding the routing paths, I found out that each page can be navigated with the path names removed (Probably overlooked something.
 Will need to look through source code).

 Currently, the selenium tests performed just navigate to each page from the Navigation Bar from a closed web browser (FireFox).
 These tests will be enhanced in future releases.